Paulinho (footballer, born 1995)

-Paulo Victor da Silva (born 3 January 1995), commonly known as Paulinho, is a Brazilian professional footballer who plays as a left-back for Danish Superliga club Midtjylland.
+Paulo Victor da Silva (born 3 January 1995), commonly known as Paulinho, is a Brazilian professional footballer who plays as a left-back for Campeonato Brsaileiro Série A club Botafogo.

-Club career
+Career

 Early career

 Born in São Paulo, Paulinho began his career with Santo André.
 He was loaned to Boa Esporte and São Bento, where he played in Série B.

 Bahia

 On 3 August 2018, Paulinho signed a three-year contract with Bahia.
 Three days after his signing, he made his debut in the top flight against Fluminense in 1–1 draw.

 Midtjylland

 On 1 July 2019, Paulinho joined Danish Superliga club Midtjylland on a five-year contract.
 He made his debut as a starter on 12 July 2019, on the first matchday of the 2019–20 season against Esbjerg fB in a 1–0 win.
 As part of the team, he won the league title that season.

 The following season, Paulinho made his UEFA Champions League debut, playing his first match on 26 August 2020, in a qualifier against Ludogorets Razgrad which finished in a 1–0 win for his team.

 During Midtjylland's UEFA Europa League campaign of 2021–22, Paulinho featured as a starter in all games.